LGoodDatePicker/LGoodDatePicker/README.md

 Java 8 Swing Date Picker.
 Mature API, easy to use, good looking, and localized.

 News:
-LGoodDatePicker 2.1 was released 22 February 2016.
+LGoodDatePicker 2.2.0 was released 25 February 2016.
 This version includes these requested enhancements:
+* Removed the dependency on JGoodies forms.
+As of this writing, the date picker has no external dependencies.
+* Added the ability to set the size of the date picker in DatePickerSettings.
 * Added support for converting to or from a java.util.Date.
 * Added date change listeners to the DatePicker.